Image: Sam Harris

 Orasay

-Orasay, brought to you by chef heavyweight Jackson Boxer (Brunswick House, St Leonards), is a polished neighbourhood eatery inspired by the Outer Hebrides, where Boxer spent family holidays as a child.
-That means well-sourced and exquisitely prepared seafood like grilled white-legged prawns with miso butter & kumquat; aged chalk-stream trout with green apple and smoked yoghurt; and an oyster happy hour every day at 5pm.
-For drinks, expect twists on classics like the blood orange and chilli Negroni, or explore the mostly European list designed to compliment the food – including bottles from Jacksons’ own personal collection.
+Brought to you by chef heavyweight Jackson Boxer (Brunswick House, St Leonards), seafood restaurant Orasay is his ode to the Outer Hebrides.
+That means well-sourced and exquisitely prepared dishes like grilled white-legged prawns with miso butter & kumquat; aged chalk-stream trout with green apple and smoked yoghurt; and an oyster happy hour every day at 5pm.
+For drinks, expect twists on classics like the blood orange and chilli Negroni, or explore the mostly European list designed to compliment the food – including bottles from Boxer’s own personal collection.
 Just ask for the black book…

 Caractère

-Caractère is a Notting Hill restaurant courtesy of Emily Roux and her husband Diego Ferrari — Roux of course being the daughter of Michel Roux Jr., the two-star Michelin chef still heading up Le Gavroche; and the grand-daughter of Albert Roux OBE, also of Le Gavroche, before his son took over.
+Caractère is run by Emily Roux and her husband Diego Ferrari — Roux of course being the daughter of Michel Roux Jr., the two-star Michelin chef who led Le Gavroche; and the grand-daughter of Albert Roux OBE, also of Le Gavroche, before his son took over.
 No pressure then.
-Together they’ve crafted a Franco-Italian menu that draws from each of their families’ heritage, featuring dishes like celeriac cacio e pepe; wild turbot with black garlic & liquorice; and slow-cooked cuttlefish with potato gnoccho — all served in the comfort of their chic yet friendly restaurant just off Westbourne Park Road.
+Together they’ve crafted a Franco-Italian menu that draws from each of their families’ heritage, featuring dishes like celeriac cacio e pepe; wild turbot with black garlic & liquorice; and slow-cooked cuttlefish with potato gnoccho — all served in the comfort of their chic yet friendly spot on the glitziest stretch of restaurants in Notting Hill, Westbourne Park Road.

 The Cow